 What Causes Rheumatoid Arthritis?

-How Do You Dianogse RA?
+How Do We Dianogse RA?

-How Can You Treat RA?
+How Can You Treat Rheumatoid Arthritis?

 Patients with RA should begin their treatment with antirheumatic drugs that modify the disease— called DMARDs.
 These drugs not only alleviate symptoms but also slow joint damage.
 Doctors also prescribe DMARDs to minimize swelling and inflammation, along with non-steroidal anti-inflammatory drugs or NSAIDs or low-dose corticosteroids.
 DMARDs also significantly improved the pain, swelling, and quality of life for nearly all RA patients.
 Tell your rheumatologist in Spring TXabout the need and the costs and advantages of DMARD therapy.